aelfric/ncfl-livedocs/events/pf.md

 ### Coin Flips

-**Please note** in NCFL, there is NO coin flip for sides or for speaker order.
+**Please note** in NCFL, there is NO coin flip for sides or for speaker order in rounds 1 through 4.
 There is only a coin flip for sides in Round 5 and in any elims when teams have not met before.
 The coin flip is managed automatically in tabroom.com.
-Pro always goes first.
+Pro always speaks first.

 ### Structure of a Round